 Vitality In Healing : “We Want Our Healing To Have A Positive Impact On The World” | By Mary Gavin

-My own decision to heal was born out of not knowing what to do with my pain.
+My decision to heal was born out of not knowing what to do with my pain.
 I didn’t know how to deal with it or what to do about it.
-I did know that I would need to face difficult truths and emotions in order to get to the other side.
+I did know that I would need to face difficult truths and emotions to get to the “other side”.
 Timothy understood this dilemma.
 “The old way wasn’t working,” he chuckled with a knowing smirk.
 We swapped stories of failed relationships and unhealthy coping mechanisms.
 It comes to a point eventually when you realize that running isn’t a solution.
 “When problems are ignored, they build up until you deal with them,” he shared.
 “We can’t keep pushing things under the rug.
 Like what happened on this corner to George Floyd; Pandora’s box is open and there’s no closing it.
 You can’t unsee it.”

 In his book My Grandmother’s Hands, Black psychotherapist and trauma specialist Resmaa Menakem says, “When we don’t address our trauma, we may pass it onto future generations.”
-His approach to healing both trauma and racial inequality begins with the physical body.
+His approach to healing racialized trauma begins with the physical body.
 We all react from subconscious messages from our bodies until we become aware of how our bodies respond to people and situations.
 Scientific research supports that trauma can be passed down physically through DNA.
 “When we heal and make more room for growth in our nervous systems, we have a better chance of spreading emotional health to our descendants, via healthy DNA expression,” Menakem explains.

 Photo by Aron Blanco Tejedor.